-To date, the Czech competition authority (UOHS) has not issued any specific guidelines concerning inter-employer agreements and there is not yet any specific case law from the Czech courts regarding this issue.
-However, focus on labour markets is increasing, as UOHS closed its first labour market investigation in October 2023.
-In response to UOHS's objections, two Czech associations (Association of Czech Travel Agencies and Association of Used Cars Vendors) have agreed to stop promoting non-compete clauses among their members.
+To date, the Czech competition authority, or UOHS, has not issued any specific guidelines concerning inter-employer agreements and there is not yet any specific case law from the Czech courts regarding this issue.

+However, the focus on labor markets is increasing, as UOHS closed its first labor market investigation in October.

+In response to UOHS's objections, two Czech associations - the Association of Czech Travel Agencies and the Association of Used Cars Vendors - have agreed to stop promoting noncompete clauses among their members.

 In this respect, UOHS has also declared that it will be its priority to focus on wage-fixing and no-poaching agreements between employers, as these can interfere with fair competition.
 When assessing this type of agreements in the future, it is likely that the UOHS will also consider case law from other jurisdictions, especially other EU countries.

 In the case of acquisitions and joint ventures, inter-employer arrangements are normally accepted by the competition authorities if they are part of the transaction, are necessary for its implementation and are limited in time and geography.
-This follows the practice of the European Commission, which has found a non-solicitation commitment for specific senior employees of the target company to be permissible in the context of a merger clearance.
-Outside the M&A area, a nonsolicitation commitment may also be justified if it is part of a broader cooperation between the parties and is proportionate to that cooperation.
-In any event, the commitment should always be limited in time and should only apply to selected employees (e.g. those in whom the employer has invested a large amount of resources for training and know-how transfer, and so whose loss to a competitor would pose a particular threat to the business).
+This follows the practice of the European Commission, which has found a nonsolicitation commitment for specific senior employees of the target company to be permissible in the context of a merger clearance.

+Outside the mergers and acquisitions area, a nonsolicitation commitment may also be justified if it is part of a broader cooperation between the parties and is proportionate to that cooperation.

+In any event, the commitment should always be limited in time and should only apply to selected employees, e.g., those in whom the employer has invested a large number of resources for training and know-how transfer, and so whose loss to a competitor would pose a particular threat to the business.